Recipes for computing radiation from a Kerr black hole using a generalized Sasaki-Nakamura formalism: Homogeneous solutions: Conclusion and future work

-While the \gls{GSN} formalism is a great alternative to the \gls{MST} method for computing homogeneous solutions (i.e. $T = 0$) to the radial Teukolsky equation, the real strength of the \gls{GSN} formalism is the ability to also compute inhomogeneous solutions (i.e. $T \neq 0$).
-Given an extended Teukolsky source term, such as a plunging test particle from infinity, the convolution integral with the Teukolsky functions can be divergent when using the Green's function method to compute the inhomogeneous solution and regularization of the integral is needed \cite{Poisson:1996ya, Campanelli:1997sg}.
-In Ref.~\cite{10.1143/PTP.67.1788}, Sasaki and Nakamura had worked out a formalism, which was developed upon their \gls{SN} transformation, to compute the inhomogeneous solution for $s=-2$ where the new source term, constructed from the Teukolsky source term, is short-ranged such that the convolution integral with the \gls{SN} functions is convergent when using the Green's function method.
+While the \gls{GSN} formalism is a great alternative\footnote{Yet another great alternative would be the use of hyperboloidal coordinates \cite{Zenginoglu:2011jz, PanossoMacedo:2019npm}, which both give a short-ranged potential.
+Hence, both the \gls{GSN} and hyperboloidal formalisms have superior numerical behaviors compared to the Teukolsky formalism with the Boyer-Lindquist coordinates.
+Loosely speaking, the \gls{GSN} formalism can be thought of as an active transformation where wave functions themselves change, whereas the hyperboloidal formalism is a passive transformation where instead the coordinate system describing the wave functions changes.
+While the \gls{GSN} formalism as it stands is limited to only integer spin-weight fields, the hyperboloidal framework can deal with half-integer spin-weight fields such as neutrino waves.} to the \gls{MST} method for computing homogeneous solutions (i.e., $T = 0$) to the radial Teukolsky equation, the real strength of the \gls{GSN} formalism is the ability to also compute inhomogeneous solutions (i.e. $T \neq 0$).
+Given an extended Teukolsky source term, such as a plunging test particle from infinity, the convolution integral with the Teukolsky functions can be divergent when using Green's function method to compute the inhomogeneous solution and regularization of the integral is needed \cite{Poisson:1996ya, Campanelli:1997sg}.
+In Ref.~\cite{10.1143/PTP.67.1788}, Sasaki and Nakamura had worked out a formalism, which was developed upon their \gls{SN} transformation, to compute the inhomogeneous solution for $s=-2$ where the new source term, constructed from the Teukolsky source term, is short ranged such that the convolution integral with the \gls{SN} functions is convergent when using Green's function method.